 Outside of regular business proceedings, caucus meetings are held at various times.
 A caucus is a meeting of delegates who identify as belonging to a particular sectoral group, according to their occupation, or self-identify as part of an equity group.
-At caucus meetings, registered delegates discuss issues and conduct elections for their respective representative on the provincial Executive Board.
+At caucus meetings, registered delegates discuss issues and conduct elections.
 You must attend in-person and be a registered delegate to vote in a caucus.